maljovec/samply/README.md

 CVT C++ code is adapted from a library provided by Carlos Correa.

-NOTE: This code is experimental, poorly designed, does not follow any best practices, minimally tested, and ill-documented, use at your own risk!
+:warning: **NOTE**: This code is experimental, poorly designed, does not follow any best practices, minimally tested, and ill-documented. **Use at your own risk!** :warning:

 # Prerequisites